Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 • Delete Object: Uses the Amazon S3 DeleteObject operation to delete an object from an Amazon S3 bucket.

-In addition to the actions, there is an S3 upload component that can be added to pages in applications.
+In addition to the actions, there is an S3 upload component that you can add to pages in applications.
 Users can use this component to choose a file to upload, and the component calls Amazon S3 PutObject to upload the file to the configured bucket and folder.
-This tutorial will use this component in place of the standalone Put Object automation action, which should be used in more complex scenarios that involve additional logic or actions to be taken before or after uploading.
+This tutorial will use this component in place of the standalone Put Object automation action.
+(The standalone action should be used in more complex scenarios that involve additional logic or actions to be taken before or after uploading.)

 Prerequisites

-This guide assumes you have completed the following prerequisites:
+This guide assumes you have completed the following prerequisite:

 1. Created and configured an Amazon S3 bucket, IAM role and policy, and Amazon S3 connector in order to successfully integrate Amazon S3 with App Studio.
 To create a connector, you must have the Administrator role.
 For more information, see Connect to Amazon Simple Storage Service (Amazon S3).